Géraud Duroc: Early life and education

-Du Roc was born in Pont-à-Mousson on 25 October 1772, to a family of the noblesse de robe from the Gévaudan.
-His father, Claude Du Roc, was a former captain of the dragoons who had retired to Pont-à-Mousson due to hearing loss.
-Du Roc entered the local military school in 1781, where he studied for eight years.
+Duroc was born in Pont-à-Mousson on 25 October 1772, to a family of the noblesse de robe from Gévaudan.
+His father, Claude du Roc, was a former captain of the dragoons who had retired to Pont-à-Mousson due to hearing loss.
+Duroc entered the local military school in 1781, where he studied for eight years.
 He then entered the School of Artillery of Châlons as a second lieutenant, in March 1792.
-Around this time he removed the nobiliary particle de from his surname (changing it to Duroc), in the context of the French Revolution.
+Around this time, he removed the nobiliary particle de from his surname (changing it to Duroc), in the context of the French Revolution.

 As a member of the nobility, Duroc opposed the new revolutionary government of France.
-This led him, in July 1792, to abandon artillery school and become an emigré soldier in the counter-revolutionary Army of Condé, at the beginning of the Revolutionary Wars.
+In July 1792, he left the artillery school to become an emigré soldier in the counter-revolutionary Army of Condé, at the start of the Revolutionary Wars.
 He soon changed his mind, however, and after the Battle of Valmy Duroc deserted the royalist army.
-Along with two other deserters, he was arrested by the French in Fresnes-en-Woëvre following the battle, and in March 1793 was allowed to return to Châlons to finish his education.
+Along with two other deserters, he was arrested by the French in Fresnes-en-Woëvre following the battle, and in March 1793 he was allowed to return to Châlons and finish his education.

 Revolutionary Wars

-Duroc joined the Revolutionary Army on 1 June 1793, being assigned lieutenant en seconde of the 4th Foot Artillery Regiment, and advanced steadily in the service.
+Duroc joined the French Revolutionary Army on 1 June 1793, being assigned lieutenant en seconde of the 4th Foot Artillery Regiment, and advanced steadily in the service.
 Captain Duroc became aide-de-camp to Napoleon in 1796, and distinguished himself at Isonzo, Brenta and Gradisca in the Italian campaigns of 1796-1797.

 He served in Egypt, and was seriously wounded at the Battle of Abukir.
 His devotion to Napoleon was rewarded by complete confidence.
 He became first aide-de-camp (1798), general of brigade (1800) then governor of the Tuileries Palace.
 After the Battle of Marengo, Duroc was sent on missions to Vienna, St Petersburg, Stockholm and Copenhagen.